nanoos-pnw/NCEI-archiving/DOGAMI/README_Archive.md

 Easting, northing and surface elevation were measured at each survey point.
 From late Summer 1997 through Summer 2002, data was generated from profiles interpolated from an airborne LIDAR survey.
 Surveys using Real-Time Kinematic Differential Global Positioning System (RTK-DGPS) instruments started in October 2004.

+## Points of contact

+- Publisher Contact: NANOOS Data Manager, nanoos.dmac@gmail.com
+- Technical Point of Contact: Jonanthan Allan, DOGAMI, Jonathan.ALLAN@oregon.gov

-## Projection information
+## Projection and datum information

 - projection switch based on latitude being N or S of Florence, OR (44.01 N)
 - NAD83 Oregon State Plane North | South: 32126 | 32127
 - http://epsg.io/32127
 - Easting and northing values are cartesisan coordinates, with positive East and North.
 - https://en.wikipedia.org/wiki/EPSG_Geodetic_Parameter_Dataset

-## Points of contact

-- Publisher Contact: NANOOS Data Manager, nanoos.dmac@gmail.com
-- Technical Point of Contact: Jonanthan Allan, DOGAMI, Jonathan.ALLAN@oregon.gov
+- The vertical datum is referenced to the North American Vertical Datum of 1988 (NAVD88, meters).
+All positional and elevation data are measured and provided in metric units (meters).

 ## Dataset files